aspuru-guzik-group/ORGANIC/README.md

 And, it is done!
 ## How to use

-ChemORGAN has been carefully designed to be tremendously simple, while still allowing intense customization of every parameter.
-Check the following example of a minimal functional example:
+ChemORGAN has been carefully designed to be simple, while still allowing full customization of every parameter in the models.
+Have a look at a minimal example of our code:

 ```python
 model = ChemORGAN('OPVs')                   # Loads a ChemORGAN with name 'OPVs'